fal-works/sneaker/README.md

 `SomethingTools` is

-- Other than above, but related to `Something` class
+- Other than above, but related to `Something` type

 ---